-By the late 1880s, the cemetery was seldom used and had fallen into even worse disrepair, becoming a terrible eyesore in what had become one of the most prestigious parts of the burgeoning city.
+By the late 1880s, the cemetery was seldom used.
+It had fallen into even worse disrepair, becoming a terrible eyesore in what had become one of the most prestigious parts of the burgeoning city.
 Real estate developers soon began to lobby for a park rather than an unused cemetery.
 Before long, Colorado Senator Teller persuaded the U.S. Congress to allow the old graveyard to be converted to a park.
 On January 25, 1890, Congress authorized the city to vacate Mt.
-Prospect and in recognition, Teller immediately renamed the area Congress Park.
+Prospect, and in recognition, Teller immediately renamed the area, Congress Park.

 Families were then given 90 days to remove the remains of their departed to other locations.
 Those who could afford to began to transfer the bodies to other cemeteries throughout the city.
-Due to a large number of graves in the Roman Catholic section, Mayor Bates sold the 40-acre area to the archdiocese, which was named the Mount Cavalry Cemetery.
+Due to many graves in the Roman Catholic section, Mayor Bates sold the 40-acre area to the archdiocese, named the Mount Cavalry Cemetery.
 The Chinese section of the graveyard was placed in the hands of a large population of Chinese who lived in the “Hop Alley” section of Denver.
-The majority of these bodies were then removed and shipped to their homeland of China.
+Most of these bodies were removed and shipped to their homeland, China.